sesigl/kotlin-contextual-bandit/README.md

 An ideal solution requires some advanced approaches:

-- pick 1 out of many articles,
+- Pick 1 out of many articles,
-- a visitors taste is different, this includes comparing one without with another, but maybe also the taste of a single person in the morning and in the evening,
+- A visitors taste is different, this includes comparing one with another, but maybe also the taste of a single person in the morning and in the evening,
-- new articles can outperform a previous best article.
+- New articles can outperform a previous best article.

 ## Existing solutions